Herbert Morrison: 1945 general election

 Following the end of the war, Morrison was instrumental in drafting the Labour Party's 1945 manifesto Let us Face the Future.
 He organised the general election campaign and enlisted the help of left-wing cartoonist Philip Zec, with whom he had clashed during the early stages of the war when, as Minister of Supply, he took exception to an illustration commenting on the costs of supplying the country with petrol.
-Labour won a massive and unexpected victory, and Morrison was appointed Leader of the House of Commons, having switched his own seat to Lewisham East.
-He was the chief sponsor of the Festival of Britain.
+Labour won a massive and unexpected victory at the 1945 general election, Morrison having switched his own seat to Lewisham East.